 The city of Shijiazhuang, the capital of nearby Hebei province, has also been declared “Covid-free,” less than two months after unreported clusters in rural districts there sparked the biggest Covid resurgence in China after the initial epicenter of Wuhan cleared its cases by the summer of 2020.

-The NHC said partial lockdowns and mass testing blitzes in the city and throughout the rest of Hebei had paid off as no traces of the virus had been spotted for at least eight straight days.
+The NHC said partial lockdowns and mass testing blitzes in Shijiazhuang and throughout the rest of Hebei had paid off as no traces of the virus had been spotted for at least eight straight days.

 Shijiazhuang has resumed travel and reopened its airport and train stations, with passengers departing the city no longer subject to mandatory quarantine or testing when reaching their destinations.

 The NHC maintains a nationwide three-tier regime to indicate Covid infection risks for travelers, and any city, district or county falling in the high-risk group will be labeled “no-go” areas where sweeping lockdown, testing and isolation protocols will apply to snap infection chains and prevent viral spillovers.